 We have integration with key enterprise partners like SAP and Salesforce, and partners like AODocs to help migrate legacy SharePoint repositories to G Suite, while preserving all the custom document properties, permissions and version history.

 The Google Drive API lets you sync data from your app directly with users’ Google Drive accounts.
 And our REST APIs let your app work with users’ mail, calendars, contacts and other data.
 Our rich API capabilities help you keep your typical workflow intact.
 Read more

 Migration best practices

-We’ve seen a lot of companies migrate to our cloud-based apps, and we can recommend experienced partners to help you integrate Google Apps with your legacy infrastructure and guide you in best practices.
+We’ve seen a lot of companies migrate to our cloud-based apps, and we can recommend experienced partners to help you integrate G Suite with your legacy infrastructure and guide you in best practices.